Tomáš Huk

-Tomáš Huk (born 22 December 1994) is a Slovak professional footballer who plays as a centre-back for Czech First League club Sigma Olomouc.
+Tomáš Huk (born 22 December 1994) is a Slovak professional footballer who plays as a centre-back for Czech First League club Slovácko o loan from Sigma Olomouc.

 Club career

 MFK Košice

 He made his debut for Košice under future national team coach Ján Kozák, on 3 November 2012, in a 0–0 away Corgoň Liga draw against AS Trenčín, coming on as a 52nd minute replacement for Peter Šinglár.

 DAC Dunajská Streda

 On 6 February 2016, he signed a three-and-a-half-year contract with DAC Dunajská Streda.

 SK Sigma Olomouc

 On 16 June 2025, Huk signed a two-year contract with Czech First League club Sigma Olomouc.

+Loan to Slovácko

+On 12 February 2026, Huk joined Slovácko on a half-year loan deal.

 International career

 Huk was first called up to the senior national team for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda and Sweden, by his former coach from MFK Košice - Ján Kozák, who coached him in 2012.
 He capped his debut against Uganda, being fielded since the 70th minute, when he substituted Martin Bukata.
 Slovakia went on to lose the game 1–3.
 Huk also played the full length of a 0–6 loss to Sweden.